0xflux/Wyrm/Milestones.md

    3) [x] All preparation
    4) [x] Upload
    5) [x] Dashboard
-3) [ ] Periodically delete items from browser store not in connected agents if not open in a tab.
-4) [x] BUG: Are tasks being carried out in order on the agent?
+3) [x] BUG: Are tasks being carried out in order on the agent?
-5) [x] Output results in order...
+4) [x] Output results in order...
 I need to store as a Vec not a hashmap i think and just append....
-6) [ ] BUG: Clear needs to clear the store too
+5) [ ] BUG: Clear needs to clear the store too
-7) [ ] Save chat from browser store to disk on ka & tab close?
-8) [ ] Create db user on first run - pass env vars to docker?
-9) [ ] Remove nginx.conf from git tracking
-10) [ ] Readme needs updating with new build instructions from scratch, including the nginx stuff and new user stuff
+6) [ ] Readme needs updating with new build instructions from scratch, including the nginx stuff and new user stuff
-11) [ ] Fix C2 logging?
+7) [ ] Fix C2 logging?
-12) [ ] Test absolutely everything from scratch before publishing version.
+8) [ ] Test absolutely everything from scratch before publishing version.

 ### 0.5